 - complex healthcare needs

 Respite care is usually accessed through the cared for person's assessment.
-However it can also be provided through a carer's assessment.
-Contact your local Health and Social Care Partnership office to request an assessment.
+It can also be provided through a carer's assessment.
+Contact your Health and Social Care Partnership office to request an assessment.

 Is there a charge?